INTRODUCTION

 CONCLUSION

 Going dairy-free can be a strategic move to reduce the risk of certain cancers.
-By lowering exposure to hormones and growth factors associated with abnormal cell growth, you take an important step towards safeguarding your health.
-Incorporating plant-based alternatives ensures that essential nutrients remain part of your diet while promoting overall health and wellbeing.
+By lowering exposure to hormones and growth factors associated with abnormal cell growth, you take an important step towards safeguarding your health and wellbeing.
+Incorporating plant-based alternatives ensures that essential nutrients remain part of your diet while promoting overall physical health and mental wellbeing.
 A dairy-free diet, when combined with other healthy lifestyle practices, offers a proactive approach to cancer prevention and long-term health and wellbeing.